Packaging for Unified Origin¶

 signals content for the hard of hearing.

-is adding and properly signalling tracks that provide accessibility features,
+is adding and properly signaling tracks that provide accessibility features,

 such as captions for the hard of hearing or an audio description of the video